pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

      # You should see the bucket you created.
      ```

-You now need to **give Pachyderm access to your GCP resources**.
+You now need to **give {{%productName%}} access to your GCP resources**.

 ### Set Up Your GCP Service Account
-To access your GCP resources, Pachyderm uses a GCP Project Service Account with permissioned access to your desired resources.
+To access your GCP resources, {{%productName%}} uses a GCP Project Service Account with permissioned access to your desired resources.

 * Create a Service Account with Google Cloud Console